chaohaoyuan/PAAG/README.md

 - Python 3.8
 - The implementation is based on pytorch and pytorch-lightning.
 Please refer to the `requirements.txt` for detailed information.

-# Mode & Data Preparation
+# Model & Data Preparation

 We provide the ProtAnnotation Dataset in [Huggingface](https://huggingface.co/datasets/ychaohao/ProtAnnotation).
 Please download the dataset and move it under `./data` folder.